innovationAtLG/innovationAtLG.github.io/content/blog/100520_RetailInnovationsPostCovid.md

 Indeed Retail may never be the same after COVID.
 Customers will demand from retailers, and technologies from companies like LG will enable retailers to meet and exceed the customer expectations.

-If you're in retail and want to learn about our work in the sector - we look forward to hearing from you at futureexperience@lge.com
+If you're in retail and want to learn about our work in the sector - we look forward to hearing from you.